vishal-singh-baraiya/Research-Paze/Energy Is All You Need.md

 where $z$ is the redshift.
 This could be tested with next-generation baryon acoustic oscillation measurements and type Ia supernova observations.

 **Cosmic Microwave Background (CMB) Analysis**:
-Our model predicts specific deviations in the CMB power spectrum compared to $\Lambda$CDM, particularly in the low-$\ell$ multipoles, which could be tested with future CMB missions.
+Our model predicts specific deviations in the CMB power spectrum compared to $\Lambda$ CDM, particularly in the low-$\ell$ multipoles, which could be tested with future CMB missions.

 **Structure Formation**:
-The growth of cosmic structure would follow a different pattern in our model compared to $\Lambda$CDM, with potentially observable differences in the matter power spectrum at high redshifts.
+The growth of cosmic structure would follow a different pattern in our model compared to $\Lambda$ CDM, with potentially observable differences in the matter power spectrum at high redshifts.

 ---